Arvanu

 Governance gets left until the end

-In regulated or trust-sensitive companies, governance is not a final checklist item.
-If it is added too late, the pilot often becomes too risky or too messy to deploy.
+In regulated companies, governance is not a final checklist item.
+If it gets added too late, the pilot becomes too risky or too messy to deploy.
+I see this constantly.

 What helps a pilot survive